Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 The `Name` field holds a UTF-8 trustee identifier portable across platforms (for example, a user or group name).
 The `Native` field holds the platform-authoritative trustee representation (see Identifier per Platform below).
 At least one of `Name` or `Native` MUST be populated for ACE types that reference a specific trustee.
 For ACE types that do not reference a trustee (for example, POSIX.1e `USER_OBJ`, `GROUP_OBJ`, `MASK`, and `OTHER`), `Name length` and `Native length` MUST both be 0.

 Encoders SHOULD populate both `Name` and `Native` when both are resolvable.
-If a decoder cannot simultaneously honor both on the target platform, it SHOULD resolve the trustee from `Name`.
+Decoders SHOULD resolve the trustee from `Name` when it is populated. `Native` MAY serve as a fallback, for example when `Name` is absent or when `Name` cannot be resolved on the target system.

 ##### Ace type

 The interpretation of the `Ace type` field depends on `Platform`.
+All ACEs within a single `fACL` chunk share the chunk's `Platform` value.
+Encoders MUST populate each ACE's `Ace type` field with a value defined for the chunk's `Platform` in the enumerations below; encoders MUST NOT mix `Ace type` values drawn from different `Platform` enumerations within one `fACL` chunk.
+Decoders MUST interpret `Ace type` values using the enumeration that corresponds to the chunk's `Platform`.

 ###### POSIX.1e (classic)